 - Cases of COVID-19 that result in hospitalization or death

-A: ModernaTX Inc. has submitted a pharmacovigilance plan to FDA to monitor the safety of Moderna COVID-19 Vaccine.
+A: ModernaTX Inc. has a pharmacovigilance plan that was assessed FDA to monitor the safety of Moderna COVID-19 Vaccine.
 The pharmacovigilance plan includes a plan to complete longer-term safety follow-up for participants enrolled in ongoing clinical trials.
 The pharmacovigilance plan also includes other activities aimed at monitoring the safety of the vaccine and ensuring that any safety concerns are identified and evaluated in a timely manner.

-Responsibility for additional post-authorization vaccine safety monitoring will be shared primarily by FDA and the U.S. Centers for Disease Control and Prevention, along with other agencies involved in healthcare delivery.
-Post-authorization safety monitoring during the COVID-19 pandemic vaccination program will aim to continuously monitor the safety of COVID-19 vaccines to rapidly detect safety problems if they exist.
-There will be multiple, complementary systems in place with validated analytic methods that can rapidly detect signals for possible vaccine safety problems.
-The U.S. government has a well-established post-authorization/post-approval vaccine safety monitoring infrastructure that will be scaled up to meet the needs of a large-scale COVID-19 vaccination program.
-The U.S. government – in partnership with health systems, academic centers, and private sector partners – will use multiple existing vaccine safety monitoring systems to monitor COVID-19 vaccines in the post-authorization/approval period.
+Responsibility for additional post-authorization vaccine safety monitoring is shared primarily by FDA and the U.S. Centers for Disease Control and Prevention, along with other agencies involved in healthcare delivery.
+Post-authorization safety monitoring during the COVID-19 pandemic vaccination program aims to continuously monitor the safety of COVID-19 vaccines to rapidly detect safety problems if they exist.
+There are multiple, complementary systems in place with validated analytic methods that can rapidly detect signals for possible vaccine safety problems.
+The U.S. government has a well-established post-authorization/post-approval vaccine safety monitoring infrastructure that has been scaled up to meet the needs of a large-scale COVID-19 vaccination program.
+The U.S. government – in partnership with health systems, academic centers, and private sector partners – are using multiple existing vaccine safety monitoring systems to monitor COVID-19 vaccines in the post-authorization/approval period.
 Some of these systems are the Vaccine Adverse Event Reporting System (VAERS), the Vaccine Safety Datalink (VSD), the Biologics Effectiveness and Safety (BEST) Initiative, and Medicare claims data.

-A: Only 2.2% of participants had evidence of prior infection at study enrollment.
+A: Yes.
+Among the participants in the study that the FDA evaluated for the December 2020 Emergency Use Authorization of the Moderna COVID-19 Vaccine, only 2.2% of participants had evidence of prior infection at study enrollment.
 While relatively few confirmed COVID-19 cases occurred overall among participants with evidence of infection prior to vaccination, limited data suggest that previously infected individuals can be at risk of COVID-19 (i.e., reinfection) and may benefit from vaccination.
 Furthermore, available data suggest that the safety profile of the vaccine in previously infected individuals is just as favorable as in previously uninfected individuals.